Loading...

 • Description of the risk: The lack of proper urban planning permits and permits for specific properties.

 • Potential impact: Impact on the value of the real estate, since this value is largely determined by the presence of all urban planning permits and permissions under the law on commercial establishments according to the desired use of the property.
 If a new use must be allocated to the property due to external circumstances, changes to the permits granted must be requested.
-Obtaining such changes is often time-consuming and the process lacks transparency, which causes property to be temporarily vacated, even though tenants had been found for it.
+Obtaining such changes is often time-consuming and the process lacks transparency, which may cause property to be temporarily vacated, even though tenants had been found for it.

 Taw law